Skip to content

 Drug test Generally does not cause a positive result Will cause a positive result

-Medical use Epidiolex (FDA-approved for seizures) Medical marijuana (prescription)
+Medical use Epidiolex (EMA/FDA-approved for seizures) Medical cannabis (prescription)

 CBD does not cause the mind-altering effects associated with THC.
 It does not produce euphoria, does not impair judgement, and does not cause dependence.
-This is why hemp-derived CBD products containing less than 0.3% THC are legal in the United States under the 2018 Farm Bill.
+This is why hemp-derived CBD products are legal across the European Union (with less than 0.2% THC) and in the United States (with less than 0.3% THC under the 2018 Farm Bill).

 Both THC and CBD are cannabinoids found in cannabis, but they interact with the body in fundamentally different ways.
 While THC binds directly to CB1 receptors in the brain, CBD does not — which is why CBD does not cause the "high" associated with marijuana.

-In 2018, the Farm Bill legalised the cultivation of hemp and the sale of hemp-derived products containing less than 0.3% THC.
-This law removed hemp from the controlled substances list and opened the door for CBD products across the country.
-Since 2018, the market for CBD products has grown exponentially.
+In the United States, the 2018 Farm Bill legalised the cultivation of hemp and the sale of hemp-derived products containing less than 0.3% THC, removing hemp from the controlled substances list.
+Since then, the market for CBD products has grown rapidly in the United States.

 Complete range of CBD products: oils, flowers, resins and cosmetics